Taiko2k/Tauon/docs/usage.md

 ***Volume Up/Down***: Shift + Up and Down arrow keys
 ***Toggle Gallery View***: Mouse button 4
 ***Toggle folder break for current playlist***: F1
+***Toggle broadcast sync mode***: F6
 ***Undo playlist delete***: Ctrl + Z

 ### Outbound Streaming:

-- Install, configure (optional) and run Icecast.
+- Install, configure (optional) and start Icecast.
 See config.txt for further setup.
 - From player right click top bar and select 'Start Broadcast' from menu.
 You should now see an entry in the Icecast web interface (default http://localhost:8000).
 From track context menu select 'Broadcast This' to play a track immediately.

 The general idea here is that you can listen to music locally while streaming from and editing another playlist (Like a DJ might).
+Note: Broadcast will repeat from beginning of playlist once end is reached
+Warning: Modifying the number of tracks in playlist that appear before the broadcast marker will impact the broadcast position

+Alternatively, by pressing F6 to enter 'sync' mode, the broadcast will receive commands from the player.
+The effect of this allows for the listening and control of a stream remotely via the web interface.
+Note: This function is experimental and unreliable.
+Pausing or stopping the player while in this mode will cause the stream to fail or generate other unexpected behavior

 ### Transcoding albums: